Methylmalonic acid: Vitamin B12 deficiency

+Metabolic diseases

-An excess is associated with methylmalonic acidemia.
+An excess is associated with methylmalonic acidemias.

 If elevated methylmalonic acid levels are accompanied by elevated malonic acid levels, this may indicate the metabolic disease combined malonic and methylmalonic aciduria (CMAMMA).
-By calculating the malonic acid to methylmalonic acid ratio in plasma, CMAMMA can be distinguished from classic methylmalonic acidemia.
+By calculating the malonic acid to methylmalonic acid ratio in blood plasma, CMAMMA can be distinguished from classic methylmalonic acidemia.

+Cancer

+Moreover, methylmalonic acid accumulation in the blood with age has been linked with tumour progression in 2020.